MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 performed on your scripts before making any modifications to them and before installing the Az PowerShell module.

 The [Automatically migrate PowerShell scripts from AzureRM to the Az PowerShell module](quickstart-migrate-azurerm-to-az-automatically.md) quickstart walks you through the entire process of automatically updating your PowerShell scripts from AzureRM to the Az PowerShell module.

-## Option 2: Use the compatibility mode with `Enable-AzureRmAlias`
+## Option 2: Use compatibility mode with Enable-AzureRmAlias

 The Az module has a compatibility mode to help you use existing scripts while you update to the new syntax.
-The [Enable-AzureRmAlias](/powershell/module/az.accounts/enable-azurermalias) cmdlet enables a compatibility mode through aliases, to allow you to use existing scripts with minimal modification while working towards a full migration to Az.
+The [Enable-AzureRmAlias](/powershell/module/az.accounts/enable-azurermalias) cmdlet enables a compatibility mode through aliases.
+This mode allows you to use existing scripts with minimal modification while working towards a full migration to Az.
 By default, `Enable-AzureRmAlias` only enables compatibility aliases for the current PowerShell session.
 Use its `Scope` parameter to persist compatibility aliases across PowerShell sessions.
 For more information, see [the Enable-AzureRmAlias reference documentation](/powershell/module/az.accounts/enable-azurermalias).

 > [!IMPORTANT]